telerik/blazor-docs/knowledge-base/grid-convert-descriptors-to-sql.md

 ## Solution

 To convert the Grid's filter and sort descriptors into SQL query statements, you need to manually construct the SQL query within the `OnRead` event handler by utilizing the `args.Request.Filters` and `args.Request.Sorts` objects.
 Although Telerik UI for Blazor does not provide a direct method to extract the SQL query from the `DataSourceRequest`, you can achieve this manually.

 The following steps outline how to achieve this:

-1. **Handle the `OnRead` Event**: Add an `OnRead` event to your Grid and in the event handler, access the `args.Request.Filters` and `args.Request.Sorts` to construct your SQL query.
+1. Add an `OnRead` event to your Grid and in the event handler, access the `args.Request.Filters` and `args.Request.Sorts` to construct your SQL query.

-2. **Parse Filters**: Iterate through `args.Request.Filters` to construct the WHERE clause of your SQL query.
+1. Iterate through `args.Request.Filters` to construct the `WHERE` clause of your SQL query.
 Each filter in this collection will correspond to a column filter in the Grid.

-3. **Parse Sort Descriptors**: Similarly, iterate through `args.Request.Sorts` to build the ORDER BY clause of your SQL query.
+1. Iterate through `args.Request.Sorts` to build the `ORDER BY` clause of your SQL query.
 Each sort descriptor corresponds to a column sorting in the Grid.

-4. **Execute SQL Query**: With the constructed WHERE and ORDER BY clauses, form your complete SQL query and execute it against your database.
+1. Form your complete SQL query and execute it against your database with the constructed `WHERE` and `ORDER BY` clauses.

-5. **Set Grid Data**: Finally, assign the result of your SQL query to the Grid by setting `args.Data`.
+1. Assign the result of your SQL query to the Grid by setting `args.Data`.

 ## Example

 Below is a simplified example demonstrating how to parse filter and sort descriptors.
-This example does not directly execute a SQL query but outlines how to construct the WHERE and ORDER BY clauses.
+This example does not directly execute a SQL query but outlines how to construct the `WHERE` and `ORDER BY` clauses.

 ```csharp
 @using System.Text